Omnifone Keeps Its Microservices In Tune with Runscope

 “It’s critical to our business that all these independent services work together seamlessly,” adds Knowles.
 “With Runscope, we monitor not only each individual service, but also their cohesive use cases to ensure that the entire system is operating efficiently.”

-By monitoring its APIs and leveraging Runscope’s integration with Keen IO, Omnifone establishes a baseline of global API performance and analyzes that data to pinpoint even the most concealed issue.
+By monitoring its APIs and leveraging Runscope’s integration with Keen, Omnifone establishes a baseline of global API performance and analyzes that data to pinpoint even the most concealed issue.
 Omnifone schedules tests that run as often as by the minute to get quick feedback.
 “Runscope provides the utmost visibility in proactive feedback of traffic running through our APIs from multiple global locations, which contributes to our ability to fix issues fast,” explains Knowles.